 If you need to take time off to look after your children

-Scottish Qualifications Authority (SQA) exams in Scotland won't go ahead in 2020.
+SQA exams aren't going ahead in 2020.
 Schools and colleges will contact learners with more information.

-The government has asked schools and colleges to make arrangements for S4-S6 pupils to complete coursework or prelims remotely, if possible.
-They will not be allowed to attend school or another educational setting to do this
+Schools and colleges should arrange for S4-S6 pupils to complete coursework or prelims remotely, if possible.
+They won't be allowed to attend school to do this.

 You should also check the Scottish Qualifications Authority website for updates.

-Government advice is not to travel right now unless you really have to - you can read more about if you have to travel on GOV.UK.
+Government advice is not to travel right now unless you really have to - you can read the latest travel guidance on GOV.UK.

-If you already have a holiday booked, check guidance from your travel agent, airline or other holiday provider.
-You might be able to rebook your holiday and go later in the year.
+If you already have a holiday booked it’s worth checking guidance from your travel agent, airline or other holiday provider.
+You might be able to re-book your holiday and go later in the year.

 You can also find out what to do if your package holiday is cancelled.